meatballs/notebook.nvim/README.md

 )
 ```

-NOTE: For these -to work, you must use the 'meatballs' fork of the magma plugin as linked above.
+> NOTE: For these to work, you must use the 'meatballs' fork of the magma plugin as linked above.